jacquesboitreaud/citation_network_prediction/README.md

 -> Mathieu : I think that we may take a look at the Word2Vec technic to preprocess the "text" datas

 4. How can we break the symmetry in the problem ?
--> Mathieu : If a paper points toward another paper, the opposite may not be true.
-Thus, we have to find features that break the symmetries between two papers...
+-> Mathieu : Tha date...
+If two papers have the same year ?

 Tasks